-Early French Fusil de Chasse or hunting gun from the 1680's to the 1760's.
-Of course, these guns were used throughout the 18th Century but the styling slowly changed as time progressed.
-Many of these guns were also carried by French officers who wanted a lighter firearm.
-Also these were traded to other countries as time went by.
-Notably Greece, Mexico n' several South American countries.
+Early French Fusil de Chasse, or hunting gun, used from the 1680's to the 1760's.
+These guns were used throughout the 18th Century but the styling slowly changed as time progressed.
+Many of them were also carried by French officers who wanted a lighter firearm.
+The French Fusil de Chasse were traded to other countries as time went by, most notably to Greece, Mexico, n' several South American countries.

-The stock extends to the muzzle and was not designed to accept a bayonet as these were commercial n' not military guns.
-They have wooden rammers as well.
-Trim is all brass .62 cal barrel octagon to round, very accurate out to 100 yards.
-This musket be of a much higher grade of musket than the standard military issue, in the fit and finish be of a craftsmen quality.
+The stock extends to the muzzle n' was not designed to accept a bayonet as these were commercial n' not military guns.
+They have wooden rammers n' the trim is all brass.
+The .62 caliber barrel is octagonal to round, very accurate to 100 yards.
+This musket be of a much higher grade than the standard military issue n' the fit and finish be of a craftsmanship quality.

 • Walnut hardwood stock

-• All brass furniture: thumb plate, trigger guard, butt plate, side plate and ramrod guild and sights
+• All brass furniture: thumb plate, trigger guard, butt plate, side plate, ramrod guide, n' sights

-• Threaded Steel capped wooden ramrod, so you can attach bore brush
+• Threaded steel capped wooden ramrod, so ye can attach bore brush

 Barrel length 44”